avnet-iotconnect/iotc-dialog-da16k-sdk/doc/DEVELOPERS_GUIDE.md

 ## Setup for IoTConnect development

-Warning: the FreeRTOS software the IoTConnect application has been based on is DA16200_DA16600_SDK_FreeRTOS_v3.2.7.1.zip – other versions may work, but cannot be guaranteed.
+Warning: the FreeRTOS software the IoTConnect application was originally based on DA16200_DA16600_SDK_FreeRTOS_v3.2.7.1.zip (using eclipse) but is now updated to DA16200_DA16600_SDK_FreeRTOS_v3.2.8.0.zip (using e2studio).
+Other versions may work, but cannot be guaranteed.

 The IoTConnect example application and modifications to the FreeRTOS package can be accessed at [IoTConnect dialog github](https://github.com/avnet-iotconnect/iotc-dialog-da16k-sdk).